Financial Stability

 Indicators of financial stability are a critical benchmark of a community’s well–being.
 In all cases, comparisons to state statistics reflect the state excluding New York City.

-Asian and white residents in the region had the highest median incomes, at $95,300 and $82,700, respectively.
-African American and Hispanic residents had the lowest median incomes at $63,700 and $76,100, respectively, though both exceeded rates for their respective groups in the state and nation.
+Asian and White residents in the region had the highest median incomes, at $105,500 and $89,700, respectively.
+African American and Hispanic residents had the lowest median incomes at $66,300 and $80,500, respectively, though both exceeded rates for their respective groups in the state and nation.

 Poverty rates in the region are below the nation.

-In 2017-21, about 11% of the region’s residents were living in poverty, on par with the state and lower than the nation (13%).
-Sullivan County had the highest poverty rate in the region at 14%, followed by Ulster with 13%.
+In 2018-22, about 11% of the region’s residents were living in poverty, on par with the state and lower than the nation (13%).
+Sullivan and Ulster County had the highest poverty rates in the region, at 15%.
 Putnam County had the lowest at 6%, followed by Dutchess at 9%.

-In 2022, 43% of students in the region were economically disadvantaged, slightly above the state rate of 42%.
-Sullivan County, at 58%, had the highest rate in the region, followed by Columbia at 49%, Ulster at 48% and Greene at 47%.
-The lowest rates were in Putnam, at 28%, and Dutchess, at 38%.
+In 2023, 46% of students in the region were economically disadvantaged, representing over 68,400 children.
+This was slightly above the statewide (excluding NYC) rate of 44%.
+Sullivan County, at 60%, had the highest rate in the region, followed by Ulster at 51% and Columbia at 50%.
+The lowest rate was in Putnam, at 32%.

 A low percentage of children are receiving subsidized child care

-In 2021, 0.7% of the region’s children participated in subsidized child care, below the rate of 1.4% for the state.
+In 2022, 0.9% of the region’s children participated in subsidized child care, below the rate of 1.7% for the state.
+Since 2007, the region’s rate of subsidized child care participation has decreased by nearly 53%.

 A lower percentage of the region’s population received the Earned Income Tax Credit (EITC) than nation.

-About 12% of tax filers in the region received the Earned Income Tax Credit (EITC) in 2020, similar to the state and below the nation (16%).
+In 2021, 15% of tax filers in the Mid-Hudson Valley received the Earned Income Tax Credit (EITC), the same as statewide (excluding NYC) and less than 20% nationally.
 The rates for each county, the state (excluding NYC) and nation have remained relatively unchanged since 2011.

 INDICATORS TREND | STATE